jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 });
 ```

+Tip: You can quickly find map coordinates by going to https://maps.google.com and right-click on the map, or go to http://geojson.io and find coordinates by placing a marker.

 That’s it!
 You have a working Mapbox map now.
 Open your `.html` file in a browser and take a look.

 No map?
 There is likely an error in your code.
 Open your browser's **Web Console** to look for error messages.

 Try changing it:
-1. Adjust the zoom level to see how this impacts the map.
+1. Adjust the **zoom** level to see how this impacts the map.
-2. Set the center coordinates to two other cities around the world.
+2. Set the **center** coordinates to two other cities around the world.

 When you have finished experimenting, make sure your code is set to Portland and your zoom level is set to 11 before moving on.